Buying a 2016 Honda Fit, and saving $500 off of MSRP.

-The wholesale report has helped a lot, dealer also told us that we would not get the negotiated price w/o it (although I would not trust every word he said).
+The wholesale report has helped a lot, the dealer also told us that we would not get the negotiated price without it (although I would not trust every word he said).

 I think going we should have paid $200 to a broker for a better deal and much less drama.